FAQs

 The SCGA states “whether a golfer belongs to one club or five, in California or in another state, they must use the same Handicap ID/GHIN number for their respective club memberships”.
 Reference: ONE MEMBER, ONE HANDICAP NUMBER

 No, you don’t need to be a member to play in any of the Social Golf events.
-However, we would love for you to join HHGC as a free-tier member and join our community of golf enthusiasts.
+However, we would love for you to join HHGC as a member and join our community of golf enthusiasts.

 No. We welcome everyone (including families) to join us for our happy hours and outings.
 We love seeing kids running around.
 We have a bunch of kids of our own as well.